9 Evidence-Based PCOS Superfoods Shown To Reduce Symptoms Naturally

 About PCOS Superfoods

-Once you get the hang of your PCOS Repair breakfast and feel inspired to keep reducing your PCOS symptoms, check out some of the recommendations below for more things to add into your diet.
+Once you get the hang of your PCOS Repair breakfast and are motivated to further diminish your PCOS symptoms, explore the additional dietary suggestions below.

 " Instead of focussing on things to go without, I want you to focus on all of the incredibly helpful things you can add in."

-It is simply a guide to nutritious foods that you may want to consider adding to your current diet to boost your results.
+Rather, it's a guide to nutritious options you might consider adding to your current diet to enhance your results.

-These foods are helpful no matter which type of PCOS you have.
+These foods are beneficial regardless of the type of PCOS you have.

 SPOTLIGHT: Jaime’s PCOS food story - losing weight whilst feeling full and satisfied

-She wasn’t able to have a natural period without the use of medication.
+She couldn't have a period naturally without medication.

-Before making any tweaks to her diet and lifestyle, we started by simply exploring what PCOS was and how this hormonal imbalance was contributing to her symptoms.
+Before we adjusted her diet or lifestyle, we first focused on understanding PCOS and how this hormonal imbalance was affecting her symptoms.

-We explored how these foods were contributing to her PCOS and swapped them for alternatives like decaf green tea and natural sweeteners.
+We identified how these items were affecting her PCOS and replaced them with healthier choices like decaf green tea and natural sweeteners.

-Over the next three months, Jaime lost 20 pounds (9 kilograms) without ever feeling deprived.
+Over three months, Jaime lost 20 pounds (about 9 kilograms) without feeling deprived.

 PCOS Superfood #1: Flax Seeds

-My favorite way to enjoy ground flax seeds is by adding a big scoop into my morning PCOS Repair Chocolate Thickshake (you’ll find this recipe in your PCOS-Friendly Food Formula bonus).
+A great way to enjoy ground flax seeds is by mixing a generous scoop into my morning PCOS Repair Chocolate Thickshake.
+You can find this recipe in the PCOS-Friendly Food Formula bonus resource.

 PCOS Superfood #2: Brazil nuts

-Your thyroid gland has the highest concentration of selenium of any organ in your body and requires sufficient levels to keep your thyroid hormones in balance.
+The thyroid gland contains the highest amount of selenium in the body and needs adequate levels for maintaining thyroid hormone balance.

-Research shows that women with PCOS are three times more likely to suffer from thyroid disorders like Hashimoto’s thyroiditis.
-(Ulrich, 2018)
+Studies, like the one by Ulrich in 2018, indicate that women with PCOS are three times more likely to have thyroid disorders such as Hashimoto’s thyroiditis.

-Snacking on a couple of Brazil nuts each day is a great way to support your thyroid and is safe even if you have existing issues with your thyroid.
+Eating a couple of Brazil nuts daily is an easy and effective way to support your thyroid health, and it's safe even if you already have thyroid issues.

 PCOS Superfood #3: Apple Cider Vinegar

-Apple cider vinegar has been shown to reduce fasting blood sugar levels and improve insulin resistance.
-(Hadi, 2021)
+Apple cider vinegar has been found to lower fasting blood sugar levels and enhance insulin sensitivity, as noted in a study by Hadi in 2021.

-It is a great choice if you feel nauseous or don’t have an appetite in the morning.
+It's particularly beneficial if you often feel nauseous or lack an appetite in the morning.

-I like to start my day with a tablespoon of apple cider vinegar in a small glass of water around ten minutes before my breakfast as I find this helps to boost my appetite and improve my digestion.
+I personally begin my day with a tablespoon of apple cider vinegar in a small glass of water about ten minutes before breakfast, which I find helpful in increasing my appetite and improving digestion.

-If this is new for you, start with a teaspoon and work your way up to a tablespoon.
+If you're new to using apple cider vinegar, start with a teaspoon and gradually increase to a tablespoon.

-If you notice any heartburn or digestive discomfort, reduce your amount until you find the right dose for you.
+Should you experience any heartburn or digestive discomfort, adjust the amount until you find a dosage that works well for you.

 PCOS Superfood #4: Green tea